Button

 Content guidelines

-Language for labels
+Language usage on labels

 When writing label copy aim to use a verb that describes the action.
 For loose guidance, the verb prefix should change according to where you are in the journey and the traveller's mindset.